jensmdriller/google-k8s-workshop/modules/09-ingress.md

           paths:
           - path: /gceme/*
             backend:
-              serviceName: gceme-frontend
+              serviceName: frontend
               servicePort: 80
     ```

-    It will expose the service `gceme-frontend` using relative path `/gceme`.
+    It will expose the service `frontend` using relative path `/gceme`.

 1. Create the ingress